Don't Get Taken Advantage Of by an Auto Transport Company in Wisconsin

 4. Exaggerated claims about insurance: Insurance is perhaps the most significant factor that you should be careful about when doing business with an AutoTransport broker in Wisconsin.
 You have no idea how sneaky some agents can be and how much they can sweet talk you into believing that they've got the best deals to offer than anyone else in the industry.
 They can go to any lengths to take the car from your hand, and they often do this by showing fraudulent license and insurance documents to those who want wise enough to verify the authenticity.

-If after reading these you are a bit unsure about contacting a broker yourself then you there is a platform called USHip where you can create a real time auction for your car!
+If after reading these you are a bit leary about speaking to a broker yourself then you there is a website called USHip where you can create a real time auction for your car!

 Last Updated 3/30/2017